fawadsaleem-gif/ml-building-energy-predictor/README.md

 ## Project Overview

-This project uses a trained **Random Forest Regression** model with **SelectKBest** feature selection to estimate building energy efficiency from user inputs such as:
+This project uses an LLM-generated dataset to train a Random Forest Regression model with SelectKBest feature selection to estimate building energy efficiency from user inputs such as:

 * Relative Compactness
 * Building Type